Blue Cross Medicare Supplement Plans: A Complete Medigap Review

 Plan F was popular because it covers all Original Medicare Parts A and B gaps.
 It includes all of the benefits of plans A and B while providing coverage for skilled nursing facility care.
 However, this plan is not available to newly eligible Medicare recipients born after 1955.

 There are no out-of-pocket costs for hospital or outpatient services, making this plan a great choice since there is no deductible or coinsurance.

 Additional visits, chemotherapy, lab testing, and other similar costs are covered too.

-Many individuals choose this plan because of its wide range of coverage and the ability to not have to pay out of pocket.
+Many individuals chose this plan because of its wide range of coverage and not having to pay out of pocket for Medicare-approved services.

-After Plan F, Plan G is the next popular plan that many people chose.
-It has the same coverage as Plan F with the exception of your Part B deductible.
+After Plan F, Plan G is the most popular plan people chose.
+It has the same coverage as Plan F, except for the Part B deductible covered.

-Of course Plan F sounds better, but the reason why Plan G has gained popularity is because the premiums are lower.
-So people are willing to pay the Part B deductible for a lower premium.
+Plan F has this additional Part B deductible coverage, but Plan G has gained popularity because the premiums can be substantially lower.
+Many people are willing to pay the Part B deductible for a lower premium.